1josiah/employeedatabase/README.md

 # employeedatabase
 This is a continuation of wddcapstone.
-This version of the project will have more features and be more rounded.
+This version of the project will have more features and be more polished.
 I will update this occasionally.